 - So, you're on a septic system.
 Does it work? - I've learned over the years that there are actually two definitions of work: - Definition 1: "My septic system works great!
-Our family has lived here for 30 years and we've never had a problem.
+We've lived here for 30 years, raised 3 kids, and it's always worked.
 By golly, we've never even had to have it pumped!" - Definition 2: "My septic system works great!
-It provides excellent treatment and dispersal of sewage and does not pollute surface or groundwater, and recharges the aquifer."
-Question: Why does it work?
+It provides sufficient treatment of sewage, disperses effluent, and does not pollute surface or groundwater, and recharges the aquifer."